1. Overview

 Google Cast allows users to cast content from a mobile device to a TV.
 Users can then use their mobile device as a remote control for media playback on the TV.

 The Google Cast SDK lets you extend your app to control a TV or sound system.
-The Cast SDK allows you to add the necessary UI components based on the Google Cast Design Checklist.
+The Cast SDK lets you add the necessary UI components based on the Google Cast Design Checklist.

 The Google Cast Design Checklist is provided to make the Cast user experience simple and predictable across all supported platforms.